jetspiking/jetspiking/README.md

 Hello!
 I'm a software engineer from the Netherlands with a passion for building and creating applications and DIY projects.
 I love exploring the limits of hardware and software and sharing my journey with the world.

-For a comprehensive view of my work and projects, please visit my portfolio: [jetspiking.com](https://jetspiking.com).
+For a comprehensive view of my work and projects, please visit Jetspiking's Libre Software: [jetspiking.com](https://jetspiking.com).

 ---